LogHero/lh-wp-plugin/loghero/readme.txt

 == Changelog ==

+= [0.2.4] =
+= Added =
+* Limit batch size of buffered log events (split into multiple batches if number of buffered log events exceeds limit).
+* Fix custom API settings (did not affect the WordPress plugin).

 = [0.2.3] =
 = Added =
 * Redis log buffer as an alternative to the file log buffer